AI-Inventory-Management/Image_processing_and_Dataset/README.md

 # Image Proccessing and Dataset
 ## Installation
-To install this proyect download filles form github.
+To install this project download filles form github.
 Then be sure to have the following files installed in python:
 -- Open Vino
 -- Tensorflow
 -- Numpy